dennisseidel/dennisseidel.github.io/docs/basics/architecture.md

 Means that we develop API first with [one identity](https://www.slideshare.net/SuudhanRangarajan/netflix-play-api-why-we-built-an-evolutionary-architecture/14?src=clipshare)/[api service per function with low coupling between apis](https://www.slideshare.net/SuudhanRangarajan/netflix-play-api-why-we-built-an-evolutionary-architecture/15?src=clipshare)

 ### Type 1/2 Decisons
 Spend 80% of the time debating and aligning on Type 1 decisions.
-For Type 2 choose a path, experiement and iterate.
-[More >](https://www.slideshare.net/SuudhanRangarajan/netflix-play-api-why-we-built-an-evolutionary-architecture/23?src=clipshare)
+For Type 2 choose a path, experiement and iterate. [>>](https://www.slideshare.net/SuudhanRangarajan/netflix-play-api-why-we-built-an-evolutionary-architecture/23?src=clipshare)

 ### Data Architecture
 ["Without an intentional Data Architecture, Data becomes it's own monolith"](https://www.slideshare.net/SuudhanRangarajan/netflix-play-api-why-we-built-an-evolutionary-architecture/63?src=clipshare) - means to always build your own materialized view per api service (and a data loader that loads all the required data from the other services)